hmcts/ipam-manage/README.md

 ### API example with Postman

+#### Step 1 - Get the next available vnet space

-Below is example of `/api/tools/nextAvailableVNet` using Postman.
+Below is example of `https://ipam.hmcts.net/api/tools/nextAvailableVNet` using Postman.
 This API allow us to find next available Vnet space.

 Get the Token after you logged in to the [IPAM portal](https://ipam.hmcts.net/)